playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 Well, dear reader, while `use` is the newest kid on the block for data fetching in React its API has two main advantages:

 1) It forces you to raise your fetching logic, helping avoid waterfall data fetching
-2) It makes consolidating multiple loading states together becomes much more trivial
+2) It makes consolidating multiple loading states together become much more trivial

 I've talked about the concept of raising data fetching too much at this point to not dive in further; let's do that.